 - Disciplinary measures shall be imposed, through appropriate due process procedures, for conduct which adversely affects the institution’s pursuit of its educational objectives, which violates or shows a disregard for the rights of other members of the academic community, or which endangers property or persons on property owned or controlled by CSCC.

 The following non-exclusive list provides notice of offenses for which both individuals and organizations may be subject to disciplinary action:

-- Threatening or Disruptive Conduct Any conduct,or attempted conduct, which poses a threat to the safety of others or where the student’s behavior is disruptive of the institution’s learning environment;
+- Threatening or Disruptive Conduct.
+Any conduct, or attempted conduct, which poses threat to the safety of others or where the student’s behavior is disruptive of the institution’s leaving environment;

 - Hazing.
 Hazing, as defined in T.C.A. § 49-7-123(a)(1), means any intentional or reckless act, on or off the property, of any higher education institution by an individual acting alone, or with others, which is directed against any other person(s), that endangers the mental or physical health or safety of that person(s), or which induces or coerces a person(s) to endanger such person(s) mental or physical health or safety.
 Hazing does not include customary athletic events or similar contests or competitions, and is limited to those actions taken and situations created in connection with initiation into or affiliation with any organization;